The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Background

 Finding optimal mappings requires a mapping search, as there is no known direct solver.
-This is because hardware is complex, and each mapping choice impacts many factors (\eg parallelism, bandwidth utilization, capacity utilization), which then affect final energy and latency.
+This is because each mapping choice impacts many factors (\eg parallelism, bandwidth utilization, capacity utilization), which affect final energy and latency.

 Mapspace search is challenging because the mapspace is very large.
-Only a very small fraction of the mapspace can be evaluated within a feasible runtime, even with the fastest models~\cite{timeloop,maestro,zigzag,looptree,tileflow,set}.
+Only a tiny fraction of the mapspace can be evaluated within a feasible runtime, even with the fastest models~\cite{timeloop,maestro,zigzag,looptree,tileflow,set}.
 Then, the challenge is determining which mappings out of the mapspace should be evaluated to find the best mapping possible.